quickwit-oss/quickwit/docs/get-started/node-sizing.md

 [tutorial](../get-started/tutorials/tutorial-hdfs-logs.md)).
 We recommend at least 2 cores and 8GB of RAM.

-## Metastore backend
+## Postgres Metastore backend

-### Postgres
+For clustered deployments, we recommend using Postgres as a Metastore backend.

 For most use cases, a Postgres instance with 4GB of RAM and 1 core is
 sufficient:
 - with the AWS RDS managed service, use the t4g.medium instance type.
 Enable multi-AZ with one standby for high availability.

-### File

-The file backed metastore should only be used for single-server deployments.
-Metastore files usually don't exceed a few megabytes per index.